martinit18/nested_fit/README.md

 - 2D data analysis for count-type XY
 - computation acceleration for the 1D case introducing a mask instead of IF condition in the likelihood
 - new ERFPEAK function
+- new example files for phyton analysis with pandas